 Amanda Nunes is the top fighter in women’s MMA history, defeating Ronda Rousey, Cris Cyborg, Holly Holm, Valentina Shevchenko, and Miesha Tate.
 She was born in a small town in Brazil called Pojuca and got involved in fighting when her mother signed her up for capoeira classes at 5 years old.

 Overall MMA Record: 12-2-0, First Female UFC Champion, UFC Hall of Fame, UFC Women’s Bantamweight Championship, Strikeforce Women’s Bantamweight Championship

-Ronda goes down in history as the first female UFC champion, changing the game and paving the way for some of the top female fighters we know today.
-Her dedication and ruthless fighting style combined with her charisma and beauty garnered well-earned attention and reputation.
-Her now-infamous armbar submission has led to many impressive and epic wins within the first few seconds of a fight.
+Ronda is the first female UFC champion, changing the game and paving the way for some of the top female fighters we know today.
+Her ruthless fighting style combined with her charisma and unwavering dedication has garnered well-earned attention.
+Moreover, her now-infamous armbar submission has led to many impressive and epic wins within seconds of some of her fights.

 4. Joanna Jędrzejczyk

-Overall MMA Record: 16-4-0, Most Wins in UFC Women’s Strawweight History, UFC Women’s Strawweight Champion
+Overall MMA Record: 16-5-0, Most Wins in UFC Women’s Strawweight History, UFC Women’s Strawweight Champion.

-Joanna held an undefeated record of 14-0-0 - for a while, no fighter stood a chance against her precision and calculated strikes.
-Joanna is a Polish MMA fighter with a background in Muay Thai and training in Brazilian jiu-jitsu.
-While she is soft-spoken in person, her fights are known to be bloody and brutal.
-Although she’s suffered some losses after an impressive streak, Joanna goes down as one of the top female MMA fighters in the world.
+Joanna held an undefeated record of 14-0-0 - for a while; no fighter stood a chance against her precision and calculated strikes.
+Joanna is a Polish MMA fighter with a background in Muay Thai and Brazilian jiu-jitsu.
+She may be soft-spoken in person, but her fights are known to be bloody and brutal.
+And even though she’s suffered some losses after an impressive streak, Joanna goes down as one of the top female MMA fighters in the world.

 5. Valentina Shevchenko

-Overall MMA Record: 21-3-0, Most Wins in UFC Women’s Flyweight History, UFC Women’s Flyweight Championship
+Overall MMA Record: 23-3-0, Most Wins in UFC Women’s Flyweight History, UFC Women’s Flyweight Championship.